InTraSeq™ Single Cell Analysis Overview

 - ~10 min hands-on benchwork

-- This step is optimized to obtain high-quality single cell readout of both RNA and proteins.
+- This step is optimized to obtain a high-quality single-cell readout of both RNA and proteins.

 Step 3: Add CST® InTraSeq™ 3’ Conjugate Antibody Cocktail, and incubate overnight.